vordgi/nimpl-getters/README.md

 (Former [next-impl-getters](https://www.npmjs.com/package/next-impl-getters))

-Implementation of server getters in React Server Components without switching to SSR in next.js
+Implementation of server getters in React Server Components without switching to SSR in Next.js

 Before using the library, read the [Possible Issues](https://nimpl.tech/getters/possible-issues)

 Visit https://nimpl.tech/getters to view the full documentation.

+Use `@nimpl/getters 2.x` for Next.js v15.
+For earlier versions of Next.js use `@nimpl/getters 1.x`.

 ## Installation